sarabenchinoun/team-dashboard/README.md

 # Team Dashboard

 ## Overview
 This project is a staff dashboard built for BRR Media’s Frontend Developer (React) / IT Support role technical assessment.
-It features a responsive, type-safe UI with five core pages (Dashboard, Staff Directory, IT Request, Tickets, To-Do List), implemented using Tanstack Router, TypeScript, Tailwind CSS, MSW for mock APIs, and shadcn/ui for polished components.
+It features a responsive, type-safe UI with five core pages (Dashboard, Staff Directory, IT Request, Tickets, To-Do List) and advanced functionalities, implemented using Tanstack Router, TypeScript, Tailwind CSS, MSW for mock APIs, shadcn/ui for polished components, and React Query for efficient data fetching.

 ## Setup Instructions